February 5. Today's Birthdays

 NAMES

-Deputy Chairman of the Coordination Service of the Council of commanders of frontier forces Nail ALDAYEV was born in 1965 in Almaty region.
-He is a graduate of the USSR, Kazakhstani and Belarusian military institutions.
-He was appointed to his recent post in 2019.

-Writer, cultural scientist, journalist, and laureate of the Tarlan Prize and the Daryn State Youth Prize Didar AMANTAI was born in 1969 in Karaganda region.
-He graduated from the Al Farabi Kazakh State University, the Theater and Film Institute and attended journalism courses at Academia Istropolitana Nova in Bratislava, Slovakia.
+Writer, journalist, cultural scientist, and laureate of Daryn State Youth Prize Didar AMANTAI was born in 1969 in Karaganda region.
+He is the graduate of the Al Farabi Kazakh State University, the Theater and Film Institute, as well as attended journalism courses at Academia Istropolitana Nova in Bratislava, Slovakia.
 He worked for several Kazakhstani newspapers and TV channels.
-Since 2016 he has been the director of RTRC «Kazakhstan-Semei» JSC.
+Since 2016, he has been heading RTRC «Kazakhstan-Semei» JSC.

+State inspector of the State Control and Organizational and Territorial Work Department of the Presidential Administration of the Republic of Kazakhstan Igor STEKSOV was born in 1979.
+He is a graduate of the West Kazakhstan State University and the Eurasian Academy.
+He was appointed to the recent post in January 2019.

+Chairman of the Board of «National Company «Social and Entrepreneurial Corporation «Taraz» JSC Olzhas KARZHAUOV was born in 1985 in Dzhambyl region.
+He graduated from the Almaty Economic University and the Dulati Taraz State University.
+He took up the recent post in May 2020.